-- Reduced dv/dt on switches: Benefiting from the multiple stacked voltage domains, the dv/dt at the many switch nodes are lower than the dv/dt at the switch nodes of conventional PFC architectures. - Reduced voltage rating: Similar to the Multitrack dc-dc converter, the voltage rating of the switches in a Multitrack PFC are also reduced, leading to lower conduction
+- Reduced dv/dt on switches: Benefiting from the multiple stacked voltage domains, the dv/dt at the many switch nodes are lower than the dv/dt at the switch nodes of conventional PFC architectures.
+The reduced dv/dt also reduces the common-mode current injection from the primary windings to the secondary windings. - Reduced voltage rating: Similar to the Multitrack dc-dc converter, the voltage rating of the switches in a Multitrack PFC are also reduced, leading to lower conduction losses and smaller parasitics, and further facilitating high-frequency operation. - Better heat distribution: The Multitrack power conversion architecture naturally distributes heat on the printed circuit board, pushing the fundamental efficiency/powerdensity tradeoff boundaries.